rockysantiago/bcoa.com/src/pages/projects/740-broadway-showroom.md

   - colWidth: '6'
     image: /images/uploads/4-bs_cropped.jpg
     type: image
-  - pullQuote: quote
+  - pullQuote: >-
+      "New York City Innovation Center is a One-Stop Shop to See Tomorrow's Buildings and Design Trends Today"
     type: quote
   - colWidth: '12'
     image: /images/uploads/2-bs.jpg
     type: image
 ---
-This showroom, the re-conceptualized, relocated version of the first Elevecture showroom, represents a collaboration by three innovative companies future-focused designed for three specific companies whose focus is on integration of materials for the built environment.
-The space function as a forum that networks people and their innovations together with a focus on interactive collaboration.
-Digital displays blend seamlessly with glass panel to help showcase changing exhibits while maintaining an enviroment conducive to co-working for the developement, design and construction industries.
+This showroom, the re-conceptualized, relocated version of the first Elevecture® showroom, represents a collaboration by three innovative companies who's common mission involves revolutionizing the architectural surfaces world through the use of advanced glass technologies.
+The Innovation Center functions as a forum that networks people and their innovations together with a focus on interactive collaboration.
+Digital displays blend seamlessly with glass panel to help showcase changing exhibits while maintaining an environment conducive to co-working for the development, design and construction industries.